jwc20/stopwatch-ics/README.md

 - [x] Add edit button to edit description(for calendar events)

 - [ ] implement caching
+  - Need to store time and splitList
+  - Maybe just the splitList and the time of the last element in the array.

 - [ ] add svg block visuals
 - [ ] really need refactoring